In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 Back then, Awad was attending his first English class at a local church and couldn't say much more than his name.
 Today he's able to haltingly conduct a basic conversation in English.

 He and his wife, Hiyam, also had a fourth baby — a boy, Salman, who just turned 1 and is a full-fledged American citizen.
-The other kids — Taiba, 5, Abdul-Jabbar, 7 and Hammam, 10 — are now practically fluent in English.
+The other kids — Taiba, 5, Abdul-Jabar, 7, and Hammam, 10 — are now practically fluent in English.

 But Hiyam says overall, this first year in the U.S. was tough.